labi3285/QXConsMaker/README.md

 # QXConsMaker
 The easiest way to layout for swift.
 Wish enjoy it!

-Basic making methods, Each one show end with MAKE(), which return the layoutConstrant than made and installed:
+Basic making methods, Each one show end with MAKE(), which return the layoutConstraint than made and installed:
 ```objc
         A.LEFT.EQUAL(SuperV).OFFSET(20).MAKE()
         A.RIGHT.EQUAL(SuperV).OFFSET(-20).MAKE()